decode019/TargetMyRetail/README.md

 ### Setup/Run Project

--   Clone/download this repository into your favorite folder --> open in favorite IDE that has Maven support --> clean & build --> run
+-   Clone/download this repository into your favorite folder
+-   Open in favorite IDE that has Maven support
+-   Clean & build then run